Eks

 Arguments

-• name: The name of the cluster to create the add-on for.
+• name: The name of your cluster.

 Optional Parameters